sudipto-g/personal-website/exampleSite/content/english/about.md

 ---

 My broad arena of study is in the field of Computer Science and Engineering.
-However, in my short life, I've forayed into the fields of Computational Intelligence especially Computer Vision, Statistical Machine Learning, Data Mining and a bit of Soft Computing.

-I'm also interested in out-of-the-distribution generalisation and explainability in Deep Learning.
+However, in my short life, I've forayed into the fields of Computational Intelligence especially Computer Vision, Machine Learning, and a bit of Human Computer Interation, specifically, User Experience Research.
+I'm interested in studying privacy protecting and accesibility-enhancing software design, in general, too.
+I'm currently working as a software engineer for Veritas Technologies.
+Working for a product that enables Data Protection, I've come to strongly value the need for privacy and security in general.
+Getting involved into traiging and solving defects, I've come face-to-face with the issues of secure communication, security vulnerabilities that riddle the domain.
+To add to it, adherence to privacy requirements makes the problem even more interesting to solve.

-For a short while, I've dabbled into the world of Databases as well, and had worked for a while modelling semi-structured/unstructured data.
+For a short while, I'd dabbled into the world of Databases as well, and had worked for a while modelling semi-structured/unstructured data.

 In my free time, I try to capture my understanding of the world of AI [here](https://docs.google.com/presentation/d/1zVg4f_-iXtzJQdExT35TnOWX5CDr9BXwB_Bpq2ChYVI/edit?usp=sharing).

 I am also into a wee bit of vocal music and enjoy literary fiction.
-I also write, at times, for happiness!
+I write, at times, for happiness!
 If I show my appreciation for something, I'd be likely to call it 'Art'.

 You can find my CV [here](https://sudipto-g.github.io/SudiptoGhoshCV.pdf)